 The findings are published in Psychological Science, a journal of the Association for Psychological Science.

 “Our study shows that two psychological variables, lower self-rated health and age-related decrements in processing speed, appear to be especially important indicators of elevated mortality risk in middle-age and older adults,” says psychological scientist Stephen Aichele of the University of Geneva in Switzerland.

-Researchers around the different parts of the world are gradually integrating researches on how our energetic and emotional states effects our health.
-How we connect emotionally to our overall wellness and well being may indeed be more relevant than any supplement, food, exercise, medical intervention or health treatment.
+Researchers around the different parts of the world are gradually integrating researches on how our energetic and emotional states affect our health.
+How we connect emotionally to our overall wellness and well being may indeed be more relevant than any supplement, food, exercise, medical intervention, or health treatment.